 - (1) Providers and counselors must: - (a) Determine eligibility and provide assistance in an objective manner not subject to any conditions other than those prescribed in these rules; - (b) Fully inform the worker of the categories and kinds of vocational assistance under OAR 436-120 and re-employment assistance under OAR 436-110; - (c) Document all case activities in legible file notes or reports; - (d) Provide only vocationally relevant information about workers in written and oral reports; - (e) Recommend workers only for suitable employment; - (f) Fully inform the worker of the purpose and results of all testing and evaluations; and - (g) Comply with generally accepted standards of conduct in the vocational rehabilitation profession. - (2) Providers and counselors may not: - (a) Provide evaluations or assistance if there is a conflict of interest or prejudice concerning the worker; - (b) Enter into any relationship with the worker to promote personal gain or the gain of a person or organization in which the provider or counselor has an interest; - (c) Engage in or tolerate sexual harassment of a worker.
-"Sexual harassment" means deliberate or repeated comments, gestures, or physical contact of a sexual nature; - (d) Violate any applicable state or federal civil rights law; - (e) Commit fraud, misrepresent, or make a serious error or omission in connection with an application for registration or certification; - (f) Commit fraud, misrepresent, or make a serious error or omission in connection with a report or return-to-work plan or the vocational assistance activities or responsibilities of a provider under OAR chapter 436;
+"Sexual harassment" means deliberate or repeated comments, gestures, or physical contact of a sexual nature; - (d) Violate any applicable state or federal civil rights law;

-- (g) Engage in collusion to withhold information, or submit false or misleading information relevant to the determination of eligibility or provision of vocational assistance; - (h) Engage in collusion to violate these rules or other rules of the department, or any policies, guidelines, or procedures issued by the director; - (i) Fail to comply with an order of the director to provide specific vocational assistance, except as provided in ORS 656.313; or - (j) Instruct any individual to make decisions or engage in behavior that is contrary to the requirements of these rules.
+- (e) Commit fraud, misrepresent, or make a serious error or omission in connection with an application for registration or certification; - (f) Commit fraud, misrepresent, or make a serious error or omission in connection with a report or return-to-work plan or the vocational assistance activities or responsibilities of a provider under OAR chapter 436; - (g) Engage in collusion to withhold information, or submit false or misleading information relevant to the determination of eligibility or provision of vocational assistance; - (h) Engage in collusion to violate these rules or other rules of the department, or any policies, guidelines, or procedures issued by the director; - (i) Fail to comply with an order of the director to provide specific vocational assistance, except as provided in ORS 656.313; or - (j) Instruct any individual to make decisions or engage in behavior that is contrary to the requirements of these rules.

-Statutory authority: ORS 656.340(9), 656.726(4) Statutes implemented: ORS 656.313, 656.340 Hist: Amended 12-1-2009 as WCD Admin.
-Order 09-061, eff.
-1-1-2010 Amended 11/28/16 as Admin.
-Order 16-058, eff.
-1/1/17 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule history/436 history.pdf.
+Statutory authority: ORS 656.340(9), 656.726(4) Statutes implemented: ORS 656.313, 656.340

+See also the Index to Rule History: https://wcd.oregon.gov/laws/Documents/Rule_history.pdf.